 Don’t judge a journey without walking it.

 How exciting that our journeys can change for the better in a heartbeat.
-Life is an adventure.
-We never truly know what’s around the next bend…
+Life’s an adventure and who truly know what’s around the next corner for any of us…